Skip to main content

 The health of your blood vessels is dictated by a delicate balance between vasodilation (widening) and vasoconstriction (narrowing), as well as the prevention of inflammation and plaque formation.
 Both testosterone and estradiol are deeply involved in these processes.

 Estradiol, for example, is a powerful modulator of endothelial function.
 Through both genomic and nongenomic pathways, it stimulates the production of nitric oxide (NO) and prostacyclin, two potent vasodilators.
-This action helps maintain healthy and ensures adequate blood flow.
+This action helps maintain healthy blood pressure and ensures adequate blood flow.

 The dual genomic and nongenomic actions of hormones allow for both immediate adjustments and long-term structural maintenance of cardiovascular cells.